Updated May 2021.

 ☑️ Get practice using architectural design software to complete professional projects

 ☑️ Work on a real design team

-Residential design project from the Architectural Design program, done by Albino Jr. Geanga, class of 2018
+Residential design project from the Building Design program, done by Albino Jr. Geanga, class of 2018

 Registered designers can create and “stamp” building permit drawings in their own name.
 This helps them compete better for top jobs—or start up their own design business.

 Herzing’s Building Design program has always included a course on the Ontario Building Code.

 But now, we’ve extended that course to include full preparation for the BCIN certification exam.
 Our program teaches students the content and strategies needed to pass the exam and become Registered Designers.

 Jacob says this new addition has created a “powerhouse” program, which teaches the full range of design skills—from creativity to computer software to building code knowledge.
 It’s a very solid base on which to build a career.

 “Our course has always been strong in teaching students to use their imagination, but now, by beefing up our course on the Ontario Building Code (OBC), we enhance our students’ familiarity with one of the fundamental tools of the industry.

 Students work with the actual OBC and learn techniques for passing the Building Code Inspection Number (BCIN) exams.
 This gives them a wide range of career options, including starting their own business.”